Sligo: Two competitors die at rally car race

 Gardaí (Irish police) confirmed they are investigating and have requested that footage of the collision be made available to them and not shared on social media.

-In their statement, Motorsport Ireland extended their sympathies to the families and friends of two competitors.
+In its statement, Motorsport Ireland extended its sympathies to the families and friends of two competitors.

-"Motorsport Ireland also extends its sympathies to the members of Connacht Motor Club and everyone involved with organising today’s event who reacted so quickly and professionally to the incident," it added.
+"Motorsport Ireland also extends its sympathies to the members of Connacht Motor Club and everyone involved with organising today’s event who reacted so quickly and professionally to the incident," it said.